boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-pinboards/unpin-widgets.md

 # To Unpin a Specific Widget

-This section explains how to unpin Widgets from Pinboard in the Bold BI solutions.
+This section explains how to unpin Widgets from Pinboard in the Bold BI application.

 ### Steps to unpin Widget from the Pinboard

-Pinned widget can be unpinned from the Pinboard by clicking the unpin icon on the specific widget.
+Pinned widget can be unpinned from the Pinboard by clicking the `delete` icon on the specific widget.

 ![Unpin Widget](/static/assets/embedded/managing-resources/manage-pinboards/images/unpin-widget.png)